Meet the Team

 Rebecca Reiprich

-Rebecca is a bachelor student of biotechnology at the Technical University of Berlin.
+Rebecca studies biotechnology at Technical University of Berlin.
 She joined the Group of Ralph Bock (MPI-MP) in April 2024 during an internship under the supervision of Vanessa Loiacono and stayed at the institute as a student worker.

 Postdoctoral Researcher